markoshlima/ecommerce-kubernetes/README.md

 In this scenario, was create four applications with especialized microservice information, such as customer, addresses, products and orders.
 There are two other microservice called facade, like a design patter facade, the objetive is to encapsulate the complexity about reading lots of especialized services into only one, or, in other ways, as we can see, there is a front end consuming this microservice, we can call back for front (BFF) too.
 All tags/images was uploaded inside Elastic Container Registry (ECR) and to reach into the services was created a application load balancer.
-The docker/kubernetes microservices was disposed in the following:
+The docker/kubernetes microservices was made available as follows:
 - cliente-k8s: `port:5000`
 - endereço-k8s: `port:5001`
 - produto-k8s: `port:5002`